This post was most recently updated on June 10th, 2021

 Buying something in a store purely on the fact that it feels good is a commonly made mistake.

 Bedding manufacturers know that sheet softness is probably the number one selling point.
-Which is why brand new sheets are loaded with fabric softeners.
+This is why brand new sheets are loaded with fabric softeners.

 A new sheet set, once washed, will not feel as good as it did inside the store.

-Microfiber being polyester, also doesn’t breathe as well as natural cotton.
+Microfiber -which is made from polyester – also doesn’t breathe as well as natural cotton.
 If you are a warm sleeper, you will struggle with microfiber fabric.

 You’ll often see microfiber sheets selling for under $30 for a set, especially in the bargain bins.
 That seems like a good deal, but when you replace it soon after, it won’t be such a bargain after all.